Gold and Wachtel

 The second was Darren K. Indyke (JD Cornell Law 1991), who entered Gold and Wachtel in 1986 as a pre-law assistant—hired, by William Wachtel’s own later account to the Daily Beast, “as a favor” to Indyke’s father Bernard.
 But Wachtel’s characterization of Bernard as “a mailroom employee” was demonstrably false: Bernard Indyke was a manager and board member of Jackie Fine Arts Inc., a Gold and Wachtel client at the center of a $500M+ RICO tax shelter fraud.
 Darren first encountered Epstein at the firm in 1986, returned after completing law school in 1991, and by the early 2000s had replaced Schantz as Epstein’s exclusive counsel.
 The 2001 Trust explicitly designated Indyke as successor Trustee: “If JEFFREY A. SCHANTZ resigns, or at any time ceases to act as Trustee, without having designated an additional or successor Trustee, the Grantor appoints DARREN INDYKE as Trustee in his place” 2.
 Indyke would go on to serve as secretary of Southern Trust Company, signatory at Southern Financial LLC, co-executor of the estate, and beneficiary of the Butterfly Trust—all while maintaining the formal posture of independent legal counsel.

 A third attorney, Steven J. Cohen, represented Epstein under the Wachtel & Masyr banner in 1998 federal court proceedings (SDNY 96 CIV.
 8307) and is currently a partner at Wachtel Missry LLP, establishing a line of continuity from the original firm to the present.
-A single boutique firm thus produced the three known attorneys who handled Epstein matters across all successor entities, with the two primary operatives embedded so deeply in Epstein’s corporate structure that the line between attorney and principal effectively dissolved.
+A single boutique firm thus produced the three known attorneys who handled Epstein matters across all successor entities, and the two primary representatives held positions within Epstein’s corporate structure that extended well beyond the conventional role of outside counsel.

 Robert Gold and the Towers Financial Shield

 Robert Gold (b.
-1945) served as an Assistant United States Attorney in the SDNY Criminal Division from 1973 to 1977, assigned to the Official Corruption and Securities Fraud units—precisely the areas of expertise needed to navigate the federal prosecutorial landscape on behalf of a client facing white-collar exposure.
+1945) served as an Assistant United States Attorney in the SDNY Criminal Division from 1973 to 1977, assigned to the Official Corruption and Securities Fraud units—the same areas of federal practice that would later bear on a client facing white-collar exposure.
 Gold co-founded the firm with Harry Wachtel and served as co-managing partner throughout the 1980s and 1990s.

 The central allegation concerning Gold comes from Steven Hoffenberg, Epstein’s partner in the Towers Financial Corporation Ponzi scheme ($460M+ fraud, Hoffenberg convicted 1995).
-According to Hoffenberg, when asked how Epstein escaped prosecution: “Ask Robert Gold”—Gold allegedly “kept the US attorney away from Epstein until there were only a few weeks left before the statute of limitations ran out.”
-If accurate, Gold leveraged his former AUSA colleagues in the very office that would have prosecuted Epstein to run out the clock on criminal liability.
-If true, this intervention enabled Epstein to emerge from the Towers Financial debacle unindicted, preserving both the capital and the freedom to build his subsequent financial operations.
+Asked how Epstein escaped prosecution, Hoffenberg responded “Ask Robert Gold,” alleging that Gold “kept the US attorney away from Epstein until there were only a few weeks left before the statute of limitations ran out.”
+If accurate, the account would mean Gold drew on his former AUSA colleagues in the very office that might have prosecuted Epstein to run out the clock on criminal liability, allowing Epstein to emerge from the Towers Financial collapse unindicted and free to build his subsequent financial operations.
+The allegation rests on Hoffenberg’s testimony and has not been independently corroborated.

 The personal relationship endured long after the professional one.
 Epstein’s 2001 Trust One document names Gold as “his friend, ROBERT GOLD” in the context of debt forgiveness—an unusual degree of intimacy in a legal instrument.
 Thirteen documents in the EFTA corpus show correspondence between Gold and Epstein continuing through 2011–2014, well after Epstein’s 2008 conviction.
 Gold’s post-firm career path—Ranieri & Co (crisis management, 1998–2000), DLA Piper, Wilson Sonsini, and finally Mishcon de Reya (2014)—is notable because the Ranieri connection overlaps with Schantz: FedEx records show Schantz sending packages to Ranieri & Co from the New York State Governor’s office in December 2003.
 A June 2014 email from Gold at Mishcon references “spent the day in Paris working with Alan,” though the identity of “Alan” remains unestablished.